unixunion/py-solace-provision/README.md

 ### Optional Extras
 #### Tab completion

-pySolPro supports tab completion, and will create a cache file named pysolpro.cache upon first invocation. see [argcomplete](https://kislyuk.github.io/argcomplete/) for more info
+pySolPro supports tab completion, the first time you run pysolpro.py, it will create a cache file as configured in solace.yaml.
+Specify a different `cache_file_name` for different brokers.
+At the moment tab-completion supports all arguments of the script, and can also complete the VPN and QUEUE names.

+As you use pysolpro, and request queues and vpns from the broker, they are added to the tab completion cache.
+So in order to fully populate the cache, you need to:

+    pysolpro.py
+    pysolpro.py config get_msg_vpns
+    # for each vpn:
+    pysolpro.py config get_msg_vpn_queues --msg_vpn_name ${vpn_name}

+NOTE, the queue-name completer will complete ALL queues, and does not know which queues are in which VPNS currently.

+For installation, see [argcomplete](https://kislyuk.github.io/argcomplete/) for more info

     pip install argcomplete